Want Better Returns? Don?t Ignore These 2 Medical Stocks Set to Beat Earnings

 Now that we understand the basic idea, let's look at how the Expected Surprise Prediction works.
 The ESP is calculated by comparing the Most Accurate Estimate to the Zacks Consensus Estimate, with the percentage difference between the two giving us the Zacks ESP figure.

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-AmerisourceBergen (ABC) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $2.81 a share, just 30 days from its upcoming earnings release on February 1, 2023.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Merck (MRK) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $1.74 a share 29 days away from its upcoming earnings release on February 2, 2023.

-By taking the percentage difference between the $2.81 Most Accurate Estimate and the $2.62 Zacks Consensus Estimate, AmerisourceBergen has an Earnings ESP of +7.18%.
-Investors should also know that ABC is one of a large group of stocks with positive ESPs.
+MRK has an Earnings ESP figure of +12.75%, which, as explained above, is calculated by taking the percentage difference between the $1.74 Most Accurate Estimate and the Zacks Consensus Estimate of $1.54.
+Merck is one of a large database of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-ABC is one of just a large database of Medical stocks with positive ESPs.
-Another solid-looking stock is Ardelyx (ARDX).
+MRK is just one of a large group of Medical stocks with a positive ESP figure.
+AmerisourceBergen (ABC) is another qualifying stock you may want to consider.

-For Ardelyx, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.01 is +140%.
+AmerisourceBergen's Earnings ESP figure currently stands at +7.18% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $2.62.

-ABC and ARDX's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+MRK and ABC's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported